akaomy/cpluspluslearning/project3-securenotes/README.md

-Basic Password Manager for desktop windows machines only
+Basic Secure Notes Manager for desktop windows machines only
 goal: practive c++ and some security fundamential skills

 basic features: